oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

       ```
      ![Prepare spatial data](images/create-data-22.png)

 2. Next, test the function using the STORES table.
-SQL Worksheet does not display object types such as SDO\_GEOMETRY in query results, so the result is displayed as **[object Object]**.
+This is how SQL Worksheet display object types such as SDO\_GEOMETRY.

       ```
       <copy>